 - Any disability

-AGP recognises obligations under the Sex Discrimination Act of 1975 and the Race Relation Act of 1976 and supports the spirit and intent of the related code of practice:
+AGP recognises obligations under the Equality Act 2010 and supports the spirit and intent of the related code of practice:

 - For elimination of discrimination on the grounds of sex and marriage and the promotion of Equality in Employment and Service.